tuanad121/Python-WORLD/README.md

 If you decrease ```fft_size```, the ```f0_floor``` increases.
 But, a high ```f0_floor``` might be not good for the analysis of male voices.

 * The F0 analysis ```Harvest``` is the slowest one.
 It's speeded up using ```numba``` and ```python multiprocessing```.
 The more cores you have, the faster it can become.
 However, you can use your own F0 analysis.
 In our case, we support 3 F0 analysis: ```DIO, HARVEST, and SWIPE'```

+# CITATION:

+If you find the code helpful and want to cite it, please use:

+Dinh, T., Kain, A., & Tjaden, K. (2019).
+Using a manifold vocoder for spectral voice and style conversion.
+Proceedings of the Annual Conference of the International Speech Communication Association, INTERSPEECH, 2019-September, 1388-1392.

 # CONTACT US